nhsconnect/gpconnect/pages/appointments/appointments_design.md

 The scope of appointment management is to deliver:

-- <span class="label label-success">SELECTED</span> Functionality required to manage appointments in the context of a patient.
+- <span class="label label-success">SELECTED</span> Functionality required for organisations to manage appointments on behalf of a patient.
 - Functionality to view or manage an entire diary/appointment book.
 - Functionality to create, amend, update diaries and/or schedules.